Olivia Gürth: 2025

 She competed, finishing eleventh overall, in the 3000 metres steeplechase in May 2025 at the 2025 Doha Diamond League.
+In August, she placed third in the mile steeplechase at the 2025 Memorial Van Damme behind Winfred Yavi and Angelina Ellis, with a time of 4:51.87.
 She was selected for the German team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran a season's best 9:15.28 but did not qualify for the final of the 3000 metres steeplechase.

+2026

+In August 2026, she won the bronze medal at the 2026 European Athletics Championships in Birmingham, England in the 3000 metres steeplechase finishing in 9:15.33 behind compatriot Gesa Krause and defending champion Alice Finot.